lagdo/ui-builder-bootstrap/README.md

 }
 ```

-The following code will generate HTML code for Bootstrap 3.
+With the following example, the `View` class will generate HTML code for Bootstrap 3.
 ```php
 use Lagdo\UiBuilder\Bootstrap\Bootstrap3\Builder;

 $view = new View(new Builder());
 ```

-And the following code will generate HTML code for Bootstrap 4.
+And with the following example, the `View` class will generate HTML code for Bootstrap 4.
 ```php
 use Lagdo\UiBuilder\Bootstrap\Bootstrap4\Builder;